wendyyh/cse15l-lab-reports/lab_report_5.md

   **Detail the symptom you're seeing.
 Be specific; include both what you're seeing and what you expected to see instead.
 Screenshots are great, copy-pasted terminal output is also great.
 Avoid saying “it doesn't work”.**

-  When I run my testing bash script (in which I wrote only two commands: `javac` and `java` to compile files and run the java program).
-In my terminal, I got output demonstrating 2/3 failures from the tester:
+  When I run my testing bash script `testing.sh` (in which I wrote only two commands: `javac` and `java` to compile files and run the java program) through command `$ bash testing.sh` in my terminal, I got output demonstrating 2/3 failures from the tester:
   ![bashfail](lab5_bashfail.png)
   It seems like the symptom of my bug is the IndexOutOfBoundsException.